FederatedAI/FATE-LLM/doc/fate_llm_evaluation.md

 ## FATE-Llm Python SDK

 FATE-Llm Python SDK provides simple API for evaluating large language models with few lines of code.
-Evaluation of models from Huggingface and local-built models, as one of FATE-Llm models, are supported.
+Evaluation of models from Huggingface and local-built models, as well as FATE-Llm models, are supported.
 Built-in datasets currently include Dolly-15k and Advertise Generation.
 Below shows how to evaluate given llm model in few lines.
 For quick single-model evaluation, below steps should suffice, however, if comparative evaluation among multiple models is desired, CLI is recommended.

 ```python